lpnh/cafetiere.nvim/README.md

 ## Usage

-### Setup

-Just call `setup` and the plugin will automatically detect your current Catppuccin flavor and apply the palette accordingly.
-It also handles colorscheme changes, so your icons stay in sync when you switch flavors.
+Call `setup` after your `catppuccin` and `nvim-web-devicons` configuration:

 ```lua
 require("cafetiere").setup()
 ```

-Note: make sure this happens after your `catppuccin` and `nvim-web-devicons` configuration.
+The plugin automatically detects your current flavor and updates the icons accordingly.
+Even when you change themes.

-### Configuration
+### Customization

-To modify the default color mapping, you just need to apply the desired Catppuccin color to one or more semantic color group you'd like to change.
+You can override the default color mapping by assigning Catppuccin colors to semantic groups.

 #### Available Options